payneio/wild-cloud/dev/README.md

-# Sovereign Cloud Development resources
+# Wild Cloud Development resources

 These docs and resources are for the developers of the cloud project.